Why You Shouldn’t Fear Saturated Fat

 The Big Saturated Fat Mistake

 The fear of saturated fat began in the 1950s when Ancel Keys, a researcher, published The Seven Countries Study linking saturated fat and cholesterol with rising rates of heart disease.
-This study was the largest catalysts in the demonizing and fear of saturated fats, which lead to an increase in the production and consumption of low-fat and fat-free products.
+This study was the largest catalyst in the demonizing and fear of saturated fats, which lead to an increase in the production and consumption of low-fat and fat-free products.
 With a limited understanding and knowledge of the roles of saturated fats at the time, this theory went rather undebated for many years.
 However, unfortunately, upon further research and understanding, these findings have come under serious question.
 (1) As it turns out, Key’s research was heavily flawed and the data presented was not truly representative of his findings.
 “Keys based his theory on a study of six countries, in which higher saturated fat intake equated to higher rates of heart disease.
 However, he conveniently ignored data from 16 other countries that did not fit his theory.
 Had he chosen a different set of countries, the data would have shown that increasing the percent of calories from fat reduces the number of deaths from coronary heart disease.”
 (2)

 In recent years, new studies have disproved the diet-heart hypothesis and debunked it many times (3), however, unfortunately, the concept that saturated fats are unhealthy and cause heart disease remains one of the largest nutritional myths, that continues to be perpetuated by mainstream media today.